UK TimesUK Times

 Another couple order smoothies and two plates of king crab pasta, again without asking to see the menu.
 Checking it for them, I see that their snack will set them back €430 (£370).
 It’s like watching a car crash in slow motion.

-“I call it the Mykonos effect,’” confides Eva, who has a house near the beach.
+“I call it the Mykonos effect,” confides Eva, who has a house near the beach.
 “People come here and they want to pretend they’re millionaires or pop stars, so they start ordering without looking at the price of things.
 I see it a lot.”

-Heidi’s final bill came to around €23 (£20) (Heidi Fuller-Love)
+The final bill came to around £20 for a cappuccino and a large egg (Heidi Fuller-Love)

 When it’s my turn to pay, I’m charged €23 (£20), which is ridiculously expensive, but does match the price advertised on the menu.
 The restaurant’s owner, Dimitrios Kalamaras, blames “blackmailing influencers” for the bad reviews.

-Kalamaras, who according to the Daily Mail lives a “flamboyant lifestyle”, inherited the taverna from his grandfather.
+Kalamaras, who, according to the Daily Mail, lives a “flamboyant lifestyle”, inherited the taverna from his grandfather.
 His company also owns the Kosmoplaz Beach Hotel close by, which has considerably better Tripadvisor reviews than DK Oyster.

 I ask waiter Christofer why he thinks the restaurant has such a bad reputation.
 He looks genuinely puzzled.